yutiansut/qatrader-rs/README.md

-# QATrader_Rust
+# qatrader_rs

-qatrader rust lang
+rust version for qatrader, for a high performance with limited resources